Jeff Campitelli

-Jeff Campitelli (born 29 December 1960) is a drummer who has worked with Joe Satriani on many of his albums as well as live performances.
+Jeff Campitelli (born 29 December 1960) is an American drummer best known for his collaborations with Joe Satriani.
+He has played on most of Satriani's albums and is a frequent member of his touring band.
 Before Satriani's breakthrough in instrumental music he played with Joe Satriani in a band called The Squares.
-Campitelli has been selected by Rolling Stone magazine as the 50th greatest drummer of all time.
 Jeff taught drums at Danville Music Studio in Danville, CA in the 1990s.